Homemade Chicken Broth

 Yes, of course.
 You’ll need about 4 pounds of parts, including bones.

-How can I remove the fat from the broth?
+How can I remove the fat from chicken broth?

 Chill the broth overnight in the refrigerator.
 The fat will solidify on the surface and you can simply scoop it off.
 By the way, that chicken fat is called “schmaltz,” and it is pure kitchen gold.
 It’s perfect to use pretty much anywhere you’d use butter, oil, or bacon fat.
 It makes the most delicious oven-roasted vegetables you’ve ever had.
 You can also use it to fry eggs, caramelize onions, or brown fish or chicken.
 It’s a great bonus kitchen by-product of making broth.